lalrow/The-AI-Engineer-Challenge/DOCUMENTATION_CONSOLIDATED.md

 * main  abc1234 [origin/main] message here...
 ```

-If your `main` branch isn't tracking `origin/main`, you probably don't need to fix it.
-But if push/pull commands aren't working as expected, you can set it manually:
+If your `main` branch isn’t tracking `origin/main`, you probably don’t need to fix it.
+But if push/pull commands aren’t working as expected, you can set it manually:
 ```bash
 git branch --set-upstream-to=origin/main main
 ```

-Stay in sync with the original repository so you don't fall behind!
+Stay in sync with the original repository so you don’t fall behind!
 ```bash
 # Fetch changes from your fork (usually optional, but good to verify)
 git fetch origin